 Video on How to Share Your Screen on LearnCube

 Please check out this 2-minute video but note that the user interface has been updated.
-Access screen share from the green circle on the bottom right of the page.

-(Please note that currently the screen sharing button is located at the bottom right of the whiteboard, and this video was made previously to that update.
+(Please note that the screen sharing button is currently located at the bottom right of the whiteboard, and this video was made previously to that update.
 The rest of the features described are still accurate).